-Markets are designed to help you target merchandising and create more personalized user experiences.
-For example, you create a 20% off promotion to mark Independence Day in Canada.
+Markets help you target merchandising and create more personalized user experiences.
+For example, you can create a 20% off promotion for Independence Day in Canada.
 Only products in the Canadian market are eligible.

-Developers implement markets during site creation, and each implementation can be different.
-Some sites let the visitor select a market on the front-end.
-Others use different URLs for different markets, such as "yoursite.uk" and "yoursite.de".
-A site can also extract a visitor's geographic location from the IP address to determine the appropriate market.
+Because developers implement markets during site creation, each implementation can be different.
+Some sites let the visitor select a market on the storefront.
+Others use URLs for different markets, such as yoursite.uk and yoursite.de.
+A site can also use a visitor's IP address to determine the appropriate market for their location.

-- Order Management objects like purchase orders, shopping carts, and subscriptions can be filtered by market.
+- You can filter Order Management objects like purchase orders, shopping carts, and subscriptions by market.

-The market overview under Administration displays existing markets with their languages, currencies and status, and whether the prices include tax.
+The Market overview displays existing markets with their languages, currencies, status, and whether the prices include tax.

 Click a column header to sort the information on that property.
 You can also select which columns to display in the overview.

-The Default Market defines the language and currency used as a fallback for markets that are not specified.
+The Default Market defines the language and currency used for markets that are not specified.

 - Click a market in the list to edit the settings, or click Create.

-- Fill in displayed fields as described in the following, and click Save when done.
+- Fill in the following information, and click Save when done.

-- Market ID.
-The identifier for the market.
+- Market ID – Enter the identifier for the market.

-- Market Name.
-The name that appears in the markets list.
+- Market Name – Enter the name that appears in the markets list.

-- Market Description.
-Explanation of the market (free-text).
+- Market Description – Explain the market (free-text).

-Prices Include Tax.
-Select to indicate that returned prices include tax.
-This is typically used for markets where prices include tax, for example in the EU.
-The setting can be used to add checkout functionality displaying a tax-included price on the front-end.
+- Prices Include Tax – Select to indicate that returned prices include tax.
+This is typically used for markets where prices include tax, such as in the EU.
+You can use this setting to add checkout functionality displaying a tax-included price on the storefront.

 - Select one or more markets from the list in the overview.